nammayatri/location-tracking-service/README.md

 `cargo` is available in the Nix develop shell.
 You can also use one of the `,` prefixed commands (shown in Nix shell banner) to invoke cargo indirectly.

+### VSCode

+The necessary extensions are configured in `.vscode/`.
+See [nammayatri README](https://github.com/nammayatri/nammayatri/tree/main/Backend#visual-studio-code) for complete instructions.

 ### Autoformatting

 Run `, fmt` (or `treefmt`) to auto-format the project tree.
 The CI checks for it.